CarlosGabaldon/dusty-feet-adventures/README.md

   - Upload GPX file and parse track points to Trail#route => complete
   - Client side Trail map created from lat_long_coords from Trail#route => complete
   - Ajax image fields for new trails => complete
+  - CSS design of site
-  - Tagging trails => started
+  - Tagging trails => in progress
     - Adding tags => complete
+    - Editing tags => complete
-    - Editing/Deleting tags => started
+    - Deleting tags => in progress

  - To Do
-   - CSS design of site
    - Videos of trail corresponding to GPX waypoints
    - Reviews & Ratings